realtalishaw/sorting_algorithms/README.md

 2. Selection sort - Write a function that sorts an array of integers in ascending order using the Selection sort algorithm

+3. Quick sort - Write a function that sorts an array of integers in ascending order using the Quick sort algorithm

+101-cocktail_sort_list.c - Write a function that sorts a doubly linked list of integers in ascending order using the Cocktail shaker sort algorithm

+107-quick_sort_hoare.c - Write a function that sorts an array of integers in ascending order using the Quick sort algorithm